 There is a trick to wearing a feather boa when riding, because you really don't want to pull an Isadora Duncan.
 Isadora was an actress who was famous for wearing long freely flowing long scarves, and unfortunately her demise came doing that very thing.
 She was out riding in a convertible and the scarf became caught in the wheel and she was strangled and died.
 So to that end keeping her fate in mind, I was very mindful of making sure the boa was secure and passed the info on to a few other would-be Isadoras.
 It was hilarious in the parking lot as everyone was fluffing their boas, there were feathers everywhere!

-We were a fine sight flying down the highway into Duncan, feather boas blowing in the wind riding in a large group.
-There is an art to wearing a boa when riding, you have to make sure it doesn't fly up and obstruct your view and some serious loose defeathering needs to be done before departure or you are hit by a wall of feathers from the riders in front of you.
+We were a fine sight flying down the highway into Duncan, feather boas blowing in the wind, in a long ribbon of motorcycles being piloted by their female owners.
+When wearing boa while riding you have to make sure it doesn't fly up and obstruct your view and some serious loose defeathering needs to be done prior to departure or you are hit by a wall of feathers from the riders in front of you.
 I inhaled a feather or two inside my helmet and it was a little itchy and tickly.
 I think we left a trail of red, white, and pink feathers for a good 30 miles.
 It definitely caused a lot of gawping by people in the town of Duncan, because it's not every day you see 92 women bikers riding through a small town on the Island wearing boas.
 There was a lot of honking and waving going on and it was a lot of fun.